neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 in the "single stack" hierarchy, the NekRS application can only communicate data with it's immediate parent application.
-Therefore, to send fluid density and temperature from NekRS to OpenMC, there are actually two transfers - 1) sending fluid density and temperature from NekRS to the MOOSE heat conduction module, and 2) sending fluid density and temperature from the MOOSE heat conduction module to OpenMC.
+Therefore, to send fluid density and temperature from NekRS to OpenMC, there are actually two transfers - 1) sending fluid density and temperature from NekRS to the MOOSE heat transfer module, and 2) sending fluid density and temperature from the MOOSE heat transfer module to OpenMC.

 !media multiapp_options.png
   id=multiapps